dennislamcv1/IBMPSS/README.md

 - communicating productively and efficiently;

--dealing with challenges, solving problems & implementing solutions.
+- dealing with challenges, solving problems & implementing solutions.

 The program is made up of 5 short courses that you can take in any order, followed by a final assessment course.
 Upon completing this specialization, you will have developed knowledge and demonstrated an understanding of these essential skills.